amazingandyyy/docker-master/readme.md

 ### Kubernetes

 - Object types
-  - Pods
+  - Pods - run a container
-  - Services - sets up networking in Kubernetes Cluster
+  - Services - set up networking in Kubernetes Cluster
     - ClusterIP
     - NodePort // not for production
     - LoadBalancer